dotnet/roslyn/Manual-Testing.md

 :star: = Scenarios that are regularly tested against internal builds

-When doing a test pass, consider using these status indicators:
+When doing a test pass, copy this page and consider using these status indicators:

 :white_check_mark: = Tested & Approved (possibly with linked bugs)